Primitive asymptotics in $\phi^4$ vector theory: QFT in zero dimensions

 In \cref{sec:setup}, we have introduced the $\O(N)$~symmetry factors $T(G,N)$ in a \enquote{bottom up} fashion, from their definition as sums over circuits (\cref{def:circuit_partition_polynomial}) and their behaviour upon inserting and joining graphs.

-QFT in zero dimensions provides a complimentary perspective on the $N$ dependence of the coefficients of the perturbation series, which is \enquote{top down} in the sense that it only considers the sum of all graphs in question.
-For a recent overview with emphasis on enumeration of graphs, we refer to \cite{borinsky_graphs_2018}, the analytical properties of the vacuum path integral in 0-dimensional $\O(N)$-dependent $\phi^4$ theory have been examined in \cite{benedetti_smalln_2024}.
+A complimentary perspective on the $N$ dependence of the coefficients of the perturbation series, which is \enquote{top down} in the sense that it only considers the sum of all graphs in question, is provided by \emph{QFT in zero dimensions}.
+This term is motivated from formally taking the limit $D \rightarrow 0$ in the path integral, which eliminates the kinetic term and replaces each Feynman integral by a constant independent of kinematics, so that the Green functions of 0-dimensional QFT become the generating functions of the corresponding graphs \cite{argyres_zerodimensional_2001,bessis_quantum_1980}.
+Hence, despite the name, 0-dimensional QFT is not a field theory in a physical sense.
+For a recent overview with emphasis on enumeration of graphs, we refer to \cite{borinsky_graphs_2018}.